Minimum FHA Credit Score Requirement Falls 60 Points

 FHA loans account for close to one-quarter of all loans closed today.Click to see your FHA loan eligibility (Feb 21st, 2019)

 FHA Loans Allow 3.5% Down Payment

 FHA loans are an important component of the U.S. housing and mortgage market.

-They are insured by the Federal Housing Administration and are available to US citizens and legal residents.
+FHA loans are loans which are insured by the Federal Housing Administration and made available to U.S. buyers and existing homeowners.

-The agency was formed in 1934 and it exists to provide affordable housing to Americans.
+The FHA was formed in 1934 and it exists to provide affordable housing to Americans.
 Today, it’s the largest insurer of mortgage loans worldwide.